Yusei Kikuchi’s strong outing overshadowed by Mariners going hitless against the Orioles

 Kikuchi was well aware of the bullpen’s situation.

-“I knew that going and my goal was to get deep into the ballgame,” he said through interpreter Kevin Ando.
+“I knew that going in and my goal was to get deep into the ballgame,” he said through interpreter Kevin Ando.
 “I was able to get through seven.
 I was honestly looking to go into the eighth as well.
 I just really wanted to go as far as I could, an extra inning, an extra out.”

-Fletcher was called up before the game Tuesday’s game at the alternate site to provide a fresh arm for the bullpen.
-Before Wednesday’s game, Wyatt Mills, who was sent down when Fletcher was recalled, was brought back with Keynan Middleton being placed on the 10-day injured list before the game with a biceps strain.
-He is the fourth Mariners pitcher to go on the IL in the last few weeks, joining Nick Margevicius, Marco Gonzales and Casey Sadler.
+Fletcher was called up before Tuesday’s game at the alternate site to provide a fresh arm for the bullpen.
+Before Wednesday’s game, Wyatt Mills, who was sent down when Fletcher was recalled, was brought back with Keynan Middleton being placed on the 10-day injured list with a biceps strain.
+He is the fourth Mariners pitcher to go on the IL in the last few weeks, joining Margevicius, Marco Gonzales and Casey Sadler.

 Middleton exited Tuesday night’s game after facing one batter in the ninth inning.
 He is expected to be back in 10 days.

 “If we had a fully stacked, rested bullpen, he might not even go on the IL,” Servais said.
 “But that’s not the world we live in today.
 We needed some guys that we could run out there.
-That’s why Mills was recalled today.”
+That’s why Mills was recalled.”

 Also …